Gamer123-games/NEXUS---MINDUSTRY-MOD/README.md

 And new item launcher called NEXLAUNCHER.
 Also a new crafter called NEXITE crafter.
 With other machines called NEXRD, NSE, more.
+# Use the error section to help make it better
+Please if you have a problem put it in the error section so i can make this better